 TGah Editor: Insert the following paragraphs at the end of subclause 9.3.2.7 as follows (CID 3343, 3760):

-An S1G STA shall transmit NDP CTS frames instead of CTS frames.
+An S1G STA shall transmit NDP CTS frames instead of CTS frames with the following exception: transmission of an CTS frame is required if link adaptation procedure is negotiated as described in 9.31 (Link adaptation).
 A non-S1G STA shall not transmit NDP CTS frames.

 The RA field of the NDP CTS shall be generated as described in 8.9.1.1 (NDP CTS).
 The Duration field in the NDP CTS frame shall be set to the same value as the Duration field from the received RTS frame, adjusted by subtraction of aSIFSTime and the NDPTxTime required to transmit the NDP CTS frame, where NDPTxTime is calculated according to 9.3.2.4a (Setting and resetting the RID).
-In case the NDP CTS frame is a CTS-to-self, the value in the Duration field of the NDP CTS frame shall protect the pending transmission plus possibly an Ack frame (see 9.3.2.11 (NAV distribution)).

 An S1G STA that receives an NDP CTS frame shall follow the rules described in this subclause for CTS frame reception if any of the following conditions are satisfied: